The Happenings on Shaw Hill

 “Would you like to go back upstairs?”
 I asked.
 I waved my phone’s light toward the staircase.
 “I just have a couple more questions and then I will be on my way.”

 He stared at me blankly.
-For a moment I thought he was going to strike me with his arm, but the next moment his features looked softer, thoughtful even, like he thought that was a good idea.
+For a moment I thought he was going to strike me with his arm, but then his features softened like he thought that was a good idea.

-Perhaps that is the secret – in nature when a predator doesn’t show flight or fight – simply act like you “don’t notice.”
-This will catch the predator off-guard – put him off-balance and give you time to maneuver and plan your next move.
-That is all I needed: time to plan my next move.
+Perhaps, that is the secret.
+In nature when a predator doesn’t show flight or fight you simply act like you “didn’t notice.”
+This will catch the predator off guard, put him off-balance, and give you time to maneuver and plan your next move.
+That is all you need: time to plan your next move.

 “We can if you would like,” he said.
-He waved his hand with the same flourish as he did before – like he was indifferent, not-caring what I did or did not do – but at ease nonetheless.
+He waved his hand with the same flourish as he did before – like he was indifferent, not-caring what I did or did not do.

-My plan was to get up to the kitchen, sit back down at the kitchen table and talk some more with my strange friend that live next door.
+My plan was to get up to the kitchen, sit back down at the kitchen table and talk some more with my strange new friend (but I would have to change the subject).

 But as I made my way to the top step I sensed he was still at the bottom of the stairs (perhaps only the first or second step) and made another decision.